Copositivity, discriminants and nonseparable signed supports: Introduction

-In the context of copositivity, it is more convenient to fix the set of monomials appearing rather than fixing the degree.
-This is the \textit{sparse polynomial} setting, which dates back at least to the work of Gel'fand, Kapranov and Zelenvinsky \cite{gelfand}.
-Specifically, we fix a finite set $\A\subseteq\Z^n$ and consider polynomials of the form $f_c=\sum_{a\in\A} c_ax^a$.
-When the domain is restricted to $\R^n_{>0}$, the sign of each term $c_a x^a$ is determined by the sign of its coefficient $c_a$.
-Motivated by this, we partition the support $\A$ into $\A_+:=\{a\in\A\colon c_a>0\}$ and $\A_-:=\{a\in\A\colon c_a<0\}$ and refer to the pair $(\A_+,\A_-)$ as the signed support of $f$.
-This sign structure will be essential in our approach.
+In the context of copositivity, it is more convenient to fix the set of monomials of the signomial rather than fixing the degree.
+This is the \textit{sparse polynomial/signomial} setting, which dates back, at least, to the work of Gel'fand, Kapranov and Zelenvinsky \cite{gelfand}.
+Additionally, as the domain of a signomial is $\R^n_{>0}$, the sign of each term of the signomial is determined by the sign of its coefficient, and one may focus on the set of all signomials with given support and predetermined sign for each coefficient.
+This leads us to consider signomials written as